thiagofm/thiagofm.github.com/_posts/2016-02-26-baking-software.md

 And the more open, bigger question `How is software developed?`

 The open, bigger question is partially answered, probably as good as you could without grasping software well.
-But the closed, more direct questions aren't worth the time spent trying to answer them, because the tiny and complex details of each of the steps are useless for the end product.
+But the closed, more direct questions aren't worth the time spent trying to answer them because the tiny and complex details of each of the steps are useless for the end product.

 Generally, all you want is the cake, the byproduct.
 A competent programmer should be able to give rough estimations(which are estimations, not promises) or ask for time to see how much cleaning up is needed in order to bake the cake you want.
 Instead of letting your emotions flow high when hearing that something is going to take more than a month or needs continuous, infinite improvement... trust the programmer and accept reality.
 Maybe it's worth to clean up the kitchen if you don't have an idea of a different cake that could be made with the ingredients available.

-People who can do this in a great manner are more rare and scarce than the software developers.
+People who can manage projects in a great manner are more rare and scarce than the software developers.
 They are the ones who really push the business, humanity, kitchen -- everything forward.
-Not to mention they are a really pleasure to work with!
+Not to mention they are a real pleasure to work with!

 > A half-baked cake is as bad as no cake in the mouth of the customer.
 It takes zero effort to not make a cake and it takes zero dollars to buy zero cakes.
 Pick your cakes carefully.